fire015/adblocker-notice-removal/README.md

 Each object requires a `matches` array and an `elementsToRemove` array.

-The `matches` array does a pattern match against the current hostname.
+The `matches` array contains the hostnames and each one is string compared from right to left against the current hostname.

 - Example: `foo.com` will match `https://www.foo.com` and `https://news.foo.com`
 - Example: `www.foo.com` will match `https://www.foo.com` but not `https://news.foo.com`